whitneyburton/portfolios/template.markdown

 Repo: http://github.com/j-sm-n/black_thursday

-Notes:
+##### Evaluation Comments
 * 153 tests in 9 seconds
 * harness runs in 1:42
 * well broken out and separated code.
 * some opportunities to refactor, there are some methods which do a little too much.

-### 1. Functional Expectations
+##### Evaluation Scores

-* 3: Application implements iterations 0, 1, 2, 3, and either 4 or 5
+* 1. Functional Expectations - 3: Application implements iterations 0, 1, 2, 3, and either 4 or 5

-### 2. Test-Driven Development

-* 3: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality
+* 2. Test-Driven Development - 3: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality

-### 3. Encapsulation / Breaking Logic into Components

-* 4: Application is expertly divided into logical components each with a clear, single responsibility
+* 3. Encapsulation / Breaking - Logic into Components 4: Application is expertly divided into logical components each with a clear, single responsibility

-### 4. Fundamental Ruby & Style

-* 4:  Application demonstrates excellent knowledge of Ruby syntax, style, and refactoring
+* 4. Fundamental Ruby & Style - 4:  Application demonstrates excellent knowledge of Ruby syntax, style, and refactoring

-### 5. Enumerable & Collections

-* 3: Application demonstrates comfortable use of appropriate Enumerable methods
+* 5. Enumerable & Collections - 3: Application demonstrates comfortable use of appropriate Enumerable methods

-### 6. Code Sanitation

-The output from `rake sanitation:all` shows...
+* 6. Code Sanitation - 4: The output from `rake sanitation:all` shows zero complaints

-* 4: Zero complaints

 ### Soft Skills and Protocol Requirements
 * [DTR Memo] (https://docs.google.com/document/d/1Mk8SM8GFjY6aCPFw_mVj5C3N4wvGI-_Me-UPzRgVT1c/edit?usp=sharing)